Analytical description of the time-over-threshold method based on the time properties of plastic scintillators equipped with silicon photomultipliers: Signals shapes from fast plastic scintillator and silicon photomultiplier

-When charged particles traverse through a plastic scintillator, a flash of light is emitted, providing a measurable signal with initial number of photons $N_{ph}^0$.
-The rise time $\tau_R$ and decay time $\tau_D$ of the scintillation flash define its time characteristics.
+When charged particles traverse through a plastic scintillator, a flash of light is emitted, yielding a measurable signal.
+Its form can be parameterized as given in Equation~\ref{eq:light_sc}.
+Here, $N_{ph}^0$ is the normalization factor, and the rise time $\tau_R$ and decay time $\tau_D$ define the time characteristics of the scintillation flash.
 Notably, the rise time is typically negligible, allowing its omission in subsequent analyses.
+The number of photons produced in scintillator at a time $t$ is therefore given by: